 I’m thinking that you actually shouldn’t use overly ripe bananas in these!
 You’re risking messing with the balance of flavors.

-The coconut taste is also pretty subtle, though if you dislike coconut, you may want to use whipping cream in place of the coconut milk.
+The coconut taste is also pretty subtle, though if you dislike coconut, you may want to use whipping cream (for a non-vegan version) in place of the coconut milk.

-And if you need these pies to be paleo, just use cashews in place of the peanuts and cashew butter instead of peanut butter.
+And if you need these pies to be paleo, just use cashews or sunflower seeds in place of the peanuts and cashew or sunflower seed butter instead of peanut butter.
 I’ve tried it and it’s delicious that way!

 The first time I made these pies, I used a high-powered blender to make the filling.
 I definitely don’t recommend that!
 It resulted in an unusual gluey texture.
 Use a food processor, which you’ll also need for the crust.

 For the topping, I used my healthy peanut butter fudge recipe, which specifically calls for refined coconut oil.
 You can use unrefined if you prefer, but it results in quite a strong coconut flavor and I don’t like anything messing with my peanut butter flavor, so… refined it is for me. :)

 Just make sure to pour the fudge over the pies right before serving!
 It tends to firm up quite quickly.
 If you pour the fudge over the pies straight from the freezer, you’re going to end up with a layer of practically frozen fudge, making the pies a bit difficult and messy to eat.

 If you’re looking for some more yummy vegan peanut butter treats, try these vegan peanut butter cookies (one of my very favorite recipes!) or this peanut butter fudge!